The Catcher 1998 Review

 There’s no memorable gore that warrants a mention and most of the murders are either off screen or just involve a splash of corn syrup, which was disappointing.
 The script could have done with a few re-writes also.
 We never even found out where the killer came from after his identity was revealed.
 Did he escape an asylum, or did he work on the Hot Dog stand?
 Who knows?
 The lighting also left a lot to be desired and Paul Amorosi’s music was patently under-produced in places, leaving scenes that could have generated tension that were crying out for accompaniment.
 The editing and sound mixing was somewhat ‘chop-socky’ as well, jumping like a drunk playing hopscotch at times.

 The apparition parts were laughable to say the least and the psycho’s motives were never resolved, leaving an unavoidable feeling of half-heartedness.
 One of the chase sequences involves Monique Parent fleeing the nut job through the corridors of the stadium.
 Although the pursuing shots weren’t really that bad, it was obvious to see that she was ‘running’ at the speed of a tortoise that was recovering from a leg operation, so that she wouldn’t outpace the dolly track.

 So we have had a baseball themed maniac flick now, I am still hopeful for a psychopathic soccer star.
 A soccer ball kicked the right way can really do damage….
-Oh and I almost forgot to mention that inside the VHS box I got a free The Catcher postcard with an image of the killer with glow in the dark eyes…. make of that what you will…
+Also, the director of Blood Junkie has apparently set about making another baseball slasher.
+I can’t wait for that… Oh and I almost forgot to mention that inside the VHS box I got a free The Catcher postcard with an image of the killer with glow in the dark eyes…. make of that what you will…